extrawurst/extrawurst.github.io/_posts/2021/2021-03-15-gitui-a-year-in-opensource.md

 5. At times its tempting to *just* accept a PR & finally move on - do not give in - keep your quality standard.
 6. Number 5. will annoy contributors that seek a quick'n'dirty *contributor* badge, but it is a good natural filter.
 7. It is a collosal enjoyment to see first time contributors grow to be a reliable source of support.
-8. No hard feelings when people leave again, do not finish their work, do not show ownership, loose interest.
+8. No hard feelings when people leave again, do not finish their work, do not show ownership, lose interest.
 9. Ask for help, it is surprising how humble-ness mobilizes people.

 # In numbers